4 Things You Need to Be a Strong, Joy-Filled Mother

 Be a strong mother, be a joy-filled mom

-Mommas, we will for sure continue to stumble into moments where we exhale deeply, clenching, and unclenching our hands, sure that we failed “the test.”
+Mommas, we will continue to stumble into moments where we exhale deeply, clenching, and unclenching our hands, sure that we failed “the test.”
 Not a math test though…a parenting moment, a relationship nose dive, a feels-like-it-tanked purpose…

 But, I promise you, we’ll find our footing again.

 We find the people we belong with, walk our purpose, build our faith, and continue to write (or rewrite) our story.
 We renew our confidence and keep moving forward.
 Because we’re strong moms – and our joy doesn’t depend on our circumstances.
-We will find it in our journey, I promise you.
+We will find it in our journey, I promise you.|

-Keeping going, warrior momma – you were called with a holy calling for the exact life you are living.
+Keep going, warrior momma – you were called with a holy calling for the exact life you are living.

 Join this community of moms raising tweens and teens